Description

 'The Sharpe ratio (also known as the Sharpe index, the Sharpe measure, and the reward-to-variability ratio) is a way to examine the performance of an investment by adjusting for its risk.
 The ratio measures the excess return (or risk premium) per unit of deviation in an investment asset or a trading strategy, typically referred to as risk, named after William F. Sharpe.'

-• The ratio of return and volatility (Sharpe) over 5 years of SPDR Select Sector Fund - Financial is 0.35, which is lower, thus worse compared to the benchmark SPY (0.58) in the same period.
+• The Sharpe Ratio over 5 years of SPDR Select Sector Fund - Financial is 0.4, which is lower, thus worse compared to the benchmark SPY (0.58) in the same period.

 Sortino: